strncat/strncat.github.io/_posts/math/linear-algebra/math416/2024-08-20-lec23-eigenvalues-and-diagonalizability.markdown

 \end{align*}
 $$
 </div>
-Instead of focusing on these general linear maps.
-Let's turn now to focus on matrices.
+This is all great.
+But now instead of looking at general linear maps that satisfy these conditions, let's turn focus on matrices.
 <br>
 <br>
 <hr>